 Issues & AdvocacyFederal

-The AIA and the Boston Society of Architects are hosting a morning training session on Tuesday, July 29 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
+The AIA and the AIA Houston are hosting a morning workshop on Tuesday, July 21 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
 Working Abroad – Pros, Cons, & Ways Forward will provide you with knowledge of the ins and outs of working in foreign countries.
 India, Brazil, and the Middle East will serve as case studies for any international work, as they offer a myriad of opportunities to expand your business portfolio.
-The event will be hosted from 8:30 am until 12pm at BSA Space, 290 Congress Street, Second floor, Boston, MA.
+This workshop will be held from 8:30am-12:00pm at AIA Houston, 315 Capitol St, Suite 120, Houston, Texas 77002.

-Attendees will learn about business opportunities that are available in the Middle East, India, Brazil, and other international markets, resources provided by the Federal government, and how to best use those resources.
+Attendees will learn about business opportunities that are available across the globe (including Saudi Arabia, Qatar, Brazil, and India) resources provided by the Federal government, and how to best use those resources.
 Problems that can occur while working abroad, how business practices differ from the United States, and how to comply with foreign laws will also be topics of discussion.

 Who Should Attend?

-• Firms who are interested in moving their firms abroad
+• Architects who are interested in moving their firms abroad

-• Firms who have worked abroad and are looking for insights into other countries
+• Architects who have worked abroad and are looking for insights into other countries

-• Firms who are working on large infrastructure projects and want to find out more about U.S. Government funding opportunities
+• Architects who are working on large infrastructure projects and want to find out more about U.S. Government funding opportunities

-For questions, please contact Derek Washam, Manager, Federal & International Programs
+For questions and registration please contact Derek Washam, Manager, Federal & International Programs